markjivko/kronup-php/docs/Api/BillingApi.md

 ## `planList()`

-> List Price Plans

-Get a list of Price Plans
+> Billing Get a list of Price Plans

 {: .new-title }
 > #️⃣ Execute example in terminal